opensafely-core/job-runner/DEVELOPERS.md

     runs everything it receives
   * On completion, a status code and message are reported back to the RAP Controller via the RAP Controller API.
 The RAP Controller will then report back to the job-server.
-    On success, a list of output file locations are also posted.
-On failure, the message has any potentially-sensitive information redacted, and is associated with a unique string so that a user with requisite permissions can log into the production environment and examine the docker logs for the full error.
+    On completion, non-sensitive information about the outcome of the job is posted back to job-server.
+If the job failed, an error message is reported, and a user with requisite permissions can log into the production environment and examine the job logs in [Airlock](https://docs.opensafely.org/outputs/viewing-with-airlock/#log-files) for the full error.

 [pipeline]: https://github.com/opensafely-core/pipeline